 San Marcos Regional Animal Shelter Volunteer Program

 We're thrilled you want to join us in saving thousands of homeless pets each year!
-See below for important information about our program and instructions to sign up!
+See below for important information about our program and instructions to sign up.

 What do you get to do as a volunteer with the San Marcos Regional Animal Shelter?

-- Dog walking and training
+- Dog playgroups

-- Cat training and enrichment
+- Cat room and socialization